LittleAksMax/git-demo/README.md

 ##### NOTE: YOU HAVE TO CREATE A GITHUB REPO TO REMOTELY CONNECT TO IT

 Now origin will be set up for you.
 But let's make one more small change.
-Let's say I don't want to write out the 'origin master' part every time I want to push; you can also set up the origin as the default place to push, to do this we upstream it
+Let's say I don't want to write out the 'origin master' part every time I want to push; you can also set up the origin as the default place to push, to do this we set the upstream
 > $ git push -u origin master

 Now we only have to write *git push* and it will automatically push to origin.